deckhouse/sds-local-volume/docs/README.md

 ### Configuring storage on nodes

 You need to create `LVM` volume groups on the nodes using `LVMVolumeGroup` custom resources.
-As part of this quickstart guide, we will create a regular `Thin` storage.
+As part of this quickstart guide, we will create a regular `Thick` storage.

 To configure the storage: